- Seminar Number

 This seminar is comprised of professors, research scientists, and physicians from institutions of higher learning and industry in the greater New York area with a common interest in the biological and behavioral bases of appetitive behavior.
 Four major areas of interest are found within the group: 1) the control of food and fluid intake in man and animals and their effects on variation in body composition; 2) disorders with links to inges- tive behavior such as obesity, bulimia, anorexia nervosa, and diabetes; 3) the role of the brain from pharmaco- logical, physiological, and neuroanatomical perspectives on the control of ingestive behavior; 4) cognitive, social, and environmental controls of ingestive behavior.
 The seminar thus combines interests in basic control mechanisms with clinical applications.

-Senior Research Scientist, Psychiatry, Saint Luke’s-Roosevelt Hospital
+Associate Research Scientist, Department of Psychiatry, St Luke’s Hospital

 Harry R. Kissileff

 Professor of Clinical Psychology in Psychiatry and Medicine, College of Physicians and Surgeons, Columbia University

 Meeting dates and locations are subject to change.
 Please confirm details with the seminar rapporteur.